How to Freeze Tomatoes From Your Garden

 How to Freeze Tomatoes

-- Blanch.
+- Blanch tomatoes.
 Drop tomatoes into boiling water for 60-90 seconds and, using a slotted spoon, transfer immediately into a bowl of ice water to cool.
 Skin will slip easily from the flesh.

 - Prepare tomatoes.
 Remove stems and core tomatoes.
 Tomatoes may be left whole, but preparing them in a way that maximizes storage space is recommended.
 Work over a shallow dish to retain juices.

 - Transfer into storage bags.
-Using a ladle or measuring cup, fill pint or quart sized ziploc bags.
+Using a ladle or measuring cup, fill pint or quart-sized zippered plastic bags or containers.

 - Seal bags.
 Make sure to push as much air as possible when sealing to avoid freezer burn.